-CBD’s potential as a treatment for cancer and cancer related symptoms has been well documented.
+CBD’s potential as a treatment for cancer and cancer related symptoms is well documented.

 Cannabidiol (CBD) has been shown to have significant analgesic, anti-inflammatory, and anxiolytic activity without the psychoactive effect (high) of delta-9-THC.
 These properties can be helpful for patients that are looking for ways to manage the symptoms related to cancer.

 However, researchers believe that CBD may be a potent agent for combatting cervical cancer too.
-In fact, as you’ll see in a moment, several studies have found evidence that CBD could be the key to successfully treating cervical cancer in women.
+In fact, several major studies have found evidence that CBD could be the key to successfully treating cervical cancer in women.

 In the U.S., cervical cancer was once the leading cause of cancer death for women but over the last few decades, the number of cases of cervical cancer and the number of deaths from cervical cancer have decreased significantly.
 This decline largely is the result of many women getting regular Pap tests or Pap smears, which can find cervical pre-cancer before it turns into cancer.